-NOTES ON RECORDING FINDINGS FROM POSTURE ASSESSMENT:
+SELF-HELP TIPS ON RECORDING FINDINGS FROM HOLISTIC POSTURE ASSESSMENT:

-DYNAMICALLY – WHAT YOU BOTH SEE AND FEEL – this adds the quality of motion element to the already observed and palpated Areas of both Asymmetry and texture change: Recorded findings Needs to have Details – e.g. what regions of the spine are actively restricted in QUALITY of movement (E.g. L1 – sacrum) – as well as which movements and directions?
-These need to be further clarified with PASSIVE AND ACCESSORY Movements – in both the Primary and secondary areas (e.g. in relation to the case below – the primary region is the sacrum/pelvis and the primary restriction to passive movements would be at the left SIJ – and actively the whole Lumbar side bending left may most likely be restricted if compressing the Left SIJ and also due to the stretching of a tight right Q.L – but passive lumbar movements might be easier indicating that the actual joints are ok but it’s the SIJ and soft tissues – i.e. the Q.L that are limiting its movement.
+Describe/Draw MOTION TESTING findings (DYNAMICALLY – WHAT YOU BOTH SEE AND FEEL).
+This adds the ‘quality of motion’ element to the already observed and palpated “Areas of both” Asymmetry and Texture change): Recorded findings need to have details – e.g. what regions of the spine are actively restricted in QUALITY of movement (E.g. L1 through to the sacrum) – as well as which movements and directions of freedom/limitation?
+These need to be further (later) clarified with PASSIVE AND ACCESSORY Movements – in both the Primary and secondary areas (e.g. which in relation to the case below, the primary region is the sacrum/pelvis and the primary restriction to passive movements would be at the left Sacro-iliac Joint (SIJ) and actively the whole Lumbar side bending left may, most likely, be restricted if compressing the Left SIJ and also due to the stretching of a tight right Quadratus Lumborum muscle (Q.L.) – but passive lumbar movements might be easier in quality indicating that the actual joints are OK but it’s the SIJ and soft tissues (i.e. the Q.L specifically), that are primarily limiting its movement.

 Can you see how this detail helps?

-It ideally should be something like this:
+A Working Diagnosis, ideally, should look something like this:

-a) Primary problems in ………….
-Tissues (list and describe) are holding this area in ………………….position, creating compensatory …………………….positioning in structures elsewhere/above/below (describe) which is placing stress/compression/traction/stretch on ………………………….
-Structures (describe effects on these, often secondary structures, based on local findings at the symptomatic area) – causing …………………………………..(key differential diagnosis, if applicable) creating ………………(symptoms/pain, etc).
+- a) Primary problems in …………. tissues (list and describe) are holding this area in ………………….position, creating compensatory …………………….positioning in structures elsewhere/above/below (describe) which is placing stress/compression/traction/stretch on …………………………. (involved) Structures (describe effects on these, often secondary structures, based on local findings at the symptomatic area) – causing …………………………………..(key differential diagnosis, if applicable) creating ………………(symptoms/pain, etc).

-Or b) if you are not sure what the primary tissue are – describe posture and then say, this is maintained by key dysfunctions in ………… (list primary findings )………….placing stress on …………………(other secondary areas/tissues) and thus pain/symptoms.
+Or b) if you are not sure what the primary tissue are – describe the overall posture and then say, this is maintained by key dysfunctions in ………… (list primary findings or ‘what else’)………….placing stress on …………………(other secondary or symptomatic areas/tissues) and thus pain/symptoms

-E.g. for a problem in a 24 yr old university student with right sided neck pain and tingling in the right arm and hand, a Working Diagnosis could very well be something like this:
+For example: a problem in a 24 yr old university student with right sided neck pain and tingling in the right arm and hand, a Working Diagnosis could very well be something like this:

 Other Contributing factors are – poor sitting posture at school (sitting slouched all the time), carrying a bag always over the right shoulder, mental and emotion stress (further effecting neural tension) and doing a lot of writing (being right handed) related to studies (further placing tension and strain on the right arm/shoulder, etc).

-By Paul Turner www.turnerpublications.com
+Best wishes, Paul Turner www.turnerpublications.com

 Leave a Reply